 Rutherford said the only expenses related to its local services were for the audio support for the service at Gibbs High School football stadium, which he says was extremely discounted, and the cost for the obituary publication.
 People reached out to the funeral home to contribute to covering those expenses and Rutherford said those were accepted and applied to the costs.

-- Groundbreaking held for Gibbs footbridge honoring Staff Sgt.
+- Grant will fund Gibbs pedestrian bridge honoring Staff Sgt.
 Ryan Knauss

 Rutherford also asked in lieu of donations to cover the fuel expense, to contribute to the Gibbs High School JROTC or any other military support program in memory of SSG Knauss.